 The zonal average of the whole dataset (Fig. 7) exhibits clear differences between the northern and southern hemispheric PAN distribution.
-In the southern hemisphere there is a large plume containing elevated PAN amounts of more than 100 pptv between the equator and about 50°S in the altitude range 7-15 km, which we attribute to biomass burning.
-Maximum values of more than 200 pptv are between 20°S and 40°S at altitudes from 7 to 10 km.
+In the southern hemisphere there is a large plume containing elevated PAN amounts of more than 100 pptv between the equator and about 50° S in the altitude range 7-15 km, which is obviously caused by biomass burning.
+Maximum values of more than 200 pptv are between 20° S and 40° S at altitudes from 7 to 10 km.
 There is another, but much more restricted, region of elevated PAN amounts in the northern hemispheric tropics, which contains maximum PAN amounts of 100-150 pptv.
 No data are available in the northern tropics below 8 km due to permanent cloud contamination of the MIPAS spectra.
 Further there are also elevated PAN amounts throughout the northern hemispheric mid and high latitudes, decreasing from 150 pptv at 7 km to 75 pptv at 11 km.
 The major reason for these values is probably industrial pollution.
-In contrast to the northern hemisphere, the PAN values from these altitudes at southern high latitudes, which are much less industrially polluted, are very low, namely between 75 pptv at high midlatitudes and 25 pptv above the Antarctic.
-At stratospheric altitudes between 15 and 20 km the situation is reversed.
+However, we cannot exclude any other pollution source like boreal forest fires.
+In comparison to the northern hemisphere, the upper tropospheric PAN values at southern high latitudes, which are much less industrially polluted, are much lower, namely between 75 pptv at high midlatitudes and 25 pptv above the Antarctic.
+At stratospheric altitudes above 15 km the situation is reversed.
 Here, obviously due to beginning subsidence over the Arctic, the northern hemispheric mid and high latitude PAN amounts are lower than those from the southern hemisphere.

-Figure 8 shows the averaged global PAN distribution at 8, 12, 16 and 20 km altitude.
+Figure 8 shows the averaged global PAN distribution at 8, 10, 12 and 16 km altitude.
 At 8 km there are still large data gaps in the tropics due to cloud-contamination.
 The most prominent feature is a contiguous band of high PAN amounts in the southern hemispheric tropics and subtropics, which extends from the tropical and subtropical Atlantic over Southern Africa, the Southern Indian Ocean and Australia as far as to the West Pacific.
-The PAN values in this band are generally above 200 pptv and increase up to 500 pptv around Southern Africa.
+The PAN values in this band are generally between 200 and 300 pptv and increase up to 500 pptv above Southern Africa and the adjacent Indian Ocean.
+The high PAN amounts above the Western Indian Ocean are represented by 15 individual profiles.
 As already mentioned above, we attribute this feature to southern hemispheric biomass burning.
 In the northern hemispheric subtropics, a more restricted area of elevated PAN is visible at 8 km, extending from the African Sahel zone to India and, possibly strengthened by additional sources of PAN, further northeast above China and the Chinese Sea.
-At 12km the area of high southern hemispheric PAN amounts does not extend so far east and ends at the West Australian coast.
-However, high PAN amounts of 400-500 pptv are now visible above North-East Brasil and above East Africa, i.e. in areas which were masked by clouds below.
+At 10 km high PAN values appear above the whole southern and eastern Africa.
+At 12 km the area of high southern hemispheric PAN amounts does not extend so far east and ends at the West Australian coast.
+However, high PAN amounts of 400-500 pptv are now visible above North-East Brasil, i.e. in an area which was masked by clouds below.
 At 16 km altitude, where deterioration by clouds has mostly disappeared and the global coverage is nearly complete, the highest PAN amounts of up to 200 pptv cover an area extending from tropical Brasil above the Southern Atlantic and tropical Africa to the Southern Indian Ocean.
 Like in Fig. 7, the northern mid and high latitude PAN values are lower than those from the southern hemisphere.
-At 20 km altitude, which is everywhere above the tropopause, the biomass burning signal visible at lower altitudes has vanished, and the PAN amounts in the tropics and subtropics seem more or less randomly distributed.
-However there is some indication for a contiguous area of elevated PAN amounts east of the Philippines and above Indonesia.
-The most distinct feature at this altitude is the difference between northern and southern mid and high latitude values, namely lower values in the northern hemisphere.